datageneration/smdca/Readme.md

----
-title: "Social Media Data Collection"
+# Social Media Data Collection and Analytics
-author: "Karl Ho"
-date: "`r Sys.Date()`"
-output:
-pdf_document: default
-html_document:
-df_print: paged
----

-# I. Using API Method to collect Twitter data
+## I. Using API Method to collect Twitter data

 Acquire API key and token from [Twitter developer website](http://dev.twitter.com)
 1. Login using your Twitter account (create one if none exists)